-This week's Parsha finds Jacob crossing the Jordan River into Israel.
-Besides a family of 15, Jacob's entourage includes a slew of servants, and large herds of goats, camels, donkeys and cattle.
-Safely crossing the Jordan was quite a project!
+This week's parsha finds Jacob crossing the Jabbok River into Israel.
+Besides a family of 15, Jacob's entourage includes a slew of servants, plus large herds of goats, camels, donkeys and cattle.

-This is difficult to understand!
-Here is Jacob, an extremely wealthy man, and he's risking another trip across the river to retrieve some dime-a-dozen jugs!
-That's makes about as much sense as Bill Gates making a special trip across town to pick up a quarter that he'd dropped!
+This is difficult to understand.
+Jacob is an extremely wealthy man, yet risking another trip across the river to retrieve some dime-a-dozen jugs!
+That's makes about as much sense as Bill Gates making a special trip across town to pick up a quarter he'd dropped.

-In the Torah account of creation, God commands the Earth to produce vegetation, including "Aitz pri oseh pri" - fruit trees that produce fruit (Genesis 1:11).
-But the verse could have simply said "trees that produce fruit."
-Why the redundant "FRUIT trees that produce fruit?"
+In the Torah account of creation, God commands the earth to produce "fruit trees that produce fruit" (Aitz pri oseh pri – Genesis 1:11).
+The verse could have simply said "trees that produce fruit" – why the redundant "FRUIT trees that produce fruit?"

 The commentators explain that God wanted not only the tree to produce fruit, but also that the wood itself should be "fruity."
-We see from here that the wood of the tree is not merely a means to an end, but has intrinsic value in and of itself.
+The wood is not intended merely as a means to an end, but has intrinsic value in and of itself.

 So too everything in our world.

-Rabbi Ezriel Tauber explains this concept with a metaphor: Let's say I'm thirsty, so I ask a friend to bring me water.
-He brings me water in a paper cup, and what do I do?
+Rabbi Azriel Tauber explains the following metaphor: Imagine that I'm thirsty, so a friend brings me water in a paper cup.
 I drink the water and throw out the cup.

-But now let's say I'm wandering in the desert and dying of thirst.
-So I lift my eyes to Heaven and say, "God – I'm dying – please make a miracle and send water!"
-And lo and behold, a hand reaches down from Heaven and gives me water in a paper cup.
-So I drink the water...
-But what about the cup?
+Now let's say that I'm wandering in the desert and dying of thirst.
+I lift my eyes to Heaven and say, "God – I'm dying – please make a miracle and send water!"
+Lo and behold, a hand reaches down from Heaven and gives me water in a paper cup.
+I drink the water... but what about the cup?
 I'm not going to throw it away – a cup from Heaven is a great souvenir!
-Because God could have sent me the water any way He wanted: He could have made it rain, or created an oasis, or simply opened my mouth and poured the water in.
-So the fact that God included a paper cup says that He not only wanted me to have the water, He wanted me to have the cup as well.
+Surely God could have sent the water in any number of ways – by making it rain, or creating an oasis, or simply opening my mouth and pouring the water in.
+The fact that God included a paper cup says that He not only wanted me to have the water, but wanted me to have the cup as well.

-We've all heard the term "Tzaddik" - a perfectly righteous person.
-But what defines a Tzaddik?
+We've all heard the term "tzaddik" – a perfectly righteous person.
+But what defines a tzaddik?
 Good deeds?
 Pious behavior?
 Indeed, these are attributes.
-But what truly defines the Tzaddik is that he looks at every possession and situation in his life as coming directly from God.
-In that, all of life is meaningful.
+But what truly defines the tzaddik is looking at every possession and situation in life as coming directly from God.
+In that way, all of life is deeply meaningful.

-This outlook is emphasized again in our parsha.
-After 20 years apart, Jacob is reunited with his twin brother Esav.
-In describing their state of affairs, Esav says: "I have a lot;" Jacob says "I have everything."
+This outlook is emphasized again in our parsha when, after 20 years apart, Jacob is reunited with his twin brother Esav.
+In describing their state of affairs, Esav says: "I have a lot."
+Jacob says, "I have everything."
 (Genesis 33:9-11)

-In Deuteronomy 20:19, t he Torah commands us not to cut down fruit trees.
+In Deuteronomy 20:19, the Torah commands us not to cut down fruit trees.
 This extrapolates to a general prohibition against being wasteful, called "Bal Tash'chit."
-Just as in the Garden of Eden, the fruit tree represents that which has intrinsic value.
-And the principle applies to all of life.
+Just as in the Garden of Eden, the fruit tree represents that which has intrinsic value – a principle which applies to all of life.

-Take stock of your tools.
-Your talents, ideas, friends, resources.
-Figure out their meaning and purpose.
+Life is ordered exactly the way it's supposed to be.
+Take stock of your tools – your talents, ideas, friends and resources.
+Explore their deeper meaning and purpose.
 Be grateful for all that you have.
 Don't be so quick to throw it away.
-Recognize how life is ordered exactly the way it's supposed to be.
-And actualize the full beauty and potential of this and every moment.
+Actualize the full beauty and potential of this and every moment.